We create dialogue & build community through contemporary art.

 We need you!

-6x6 is an incredible fundraiser and huge community initiative.
+6x6 is a huge community initiative and important fundraiser.
 We're seeking energetic, friendly, and skilled individuals to help make this annual, international small art phenomenon a success!

 Volunteers will assist with a variety of tasks including art installation, greeting visitors, helping with artwork sales, promotion etc.